beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

   This policy provides a temporary opt-out for the new keyboard focusable scrollers behavior.

 When this policy is Enabled or unset, scrollers without focusable children are keyboard focusable by default.
-Further, scrollers are click focusable and programmatically focusable by default.

-When this policy is Disabled, scrollers are not focusable by default.
+When this policy is Disabled, scrollers are not keyboard focusable by default.

 This policy is a temporary workaround and will be removed in Edge Stable 135.